01 Jul 2019

-From 1 July, the government’s Protecting Your Super package will introduce new measures to prevent fees and insurance premiums from eroding your super.
+On 1 July 2019, the government’s Protecting Your Super package introduced new measures to prevent fees and insurance premiums from eroding your super.

 While we’ve always worked hard to keep our fees low and protect your retirement savings, this new legislation could mean some key changes for your account.